 Additional Resources for Sealing an Ohio Record

-Franklin County - answers to common questions -- Visit the Franklin County Clerk of Courts website to find out more information about having a record sealed or expunged.
+Franklin County – General Questions — Visit the Franklin County Clerk of Courts website to find out more information about having a record sealed or expunged.
 The website discusses Ohio Revised Code statutes 2953.32 for sealing and 2953.36 for eligibility guidelines, and 2953.31 for first offender qualifications.
 Learn more about reentry participants and find templates, forms, and links to additional resources.

 Finding an Attorney to Seal a Record in Franklin County, Ohio